ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/environment-setup/windows-setup.md

 3. Launch 7-zip

 ### __Install Preconfigured VS Code__
-VS Code is an easily customizable IDE with many extensions and a large community.
-The preconfigured version you will download will already have the ESP-IDF extension installed for convenience.

-{: .highlight}
-Do this even if you already have VS Code to minimize environment setup issues.
-Installing the ESP-IDF extension normally may result in unecessary debugging.
-{: .callout-red}
+The preconfigured version allows you to circumvent the issue of not being able to install ESP-IDF if your Windows username has whitespace in it (ESP-IDF refuses to install if that is the case).
+This is a (in my humble opinion) a better solution than creating an entirely new account on your computer

 1. Download [zip folder from Box (~3.1 GB)](https://utexas.box.com/shared/static/0f8jo5nuhbsmefy4jkklvslvlj38f2bz.zip)
 2. Unzip the file to your C: drive using 7-zip. [(How do I use 7-zip?)](https://ut-ras.github.io/RobotathonESP32/technical#how-do-i-use-7-zip)